 Businesses are starting to see how powerful and influential social media can be, and it’s inspiring more brands to look beyond traditional content and engagement.
 Social media has become the consumers’ megaphone for voicing out their opinions and expectations of brands that matter to them, and enabling testimonials and peer recommendations.

 Influencer marketing is quickly becoming a popular form of advertising products, services and even brand messages.
-By seeking out the help of individuals with ‘influence,’ such as popular bloggers, celebrities and online personalities, brands can reach out to their consumers in a more personal and authentic approach.
+By seeking out the help of individuals with ‘influence,’ such as popular bloggers, celebrities and online personalities, brands can reach out to their consumers in a more personal and authentic approach as opposed to other social media marketing tactics.

 An influencer’s ability to direct people’s attention to a product or service can significantly improve sales for their client.
 Influencers, especially micro-influencers, are generally authentic especially if they partner with a product or service that’s ‘on brand’ for them – which is something that the audience today highly appreciates.
 This is why the collaboration between the influencer and the brand is very important.